-John C. Maxwell once said, "Leaders must be close enough to relate to others, but far enough ahead to motivate them."
 The success of an organization is determined by its team.
-It is the human resources management professional whose key job is people, to ensure that the best choices are not only made for the organization, but for management and employees as well.
+It's the human resources management professional, whose key job is people, to ensure that the best choices are made not only for the organization, but for management and employees as well.
 If you have a passion for people, this is the may be the major for you.